 Cocora Valley Guide: Walking Among Giants in Colombia

 The Cocora Valley (Valle de Cocora) is one of the best things to see and do in Salento in Colombia and definitely should be on your Colombia bucket list.
 The trek offers breathtaking scenery and great hiking opportunities.
-Walk with us among tall wax palms and read about our exciting 5-hours long hike.
+Walk with us among tall wax palms and read about our exciting 5-hours long trek.

 The Cocora Valley is the most popular one day trip from Salento, and it's easy to see why.
 What makes it so alluring are the almost 60 meters high wax palms, which grow in 2500 meters above sea level on steep grassy hills all over the valley.